 As any cat owner will attest, cats make for excellent pets.
 They are easy to care for, can be very affectionate (under the right circumstances), and have unique, fun personalities.
 The cognitive capacity of cats is excellent.
 Cats know to use a litter box, they're excellent at playing games (like pretending to hunt by pouncing on things around the house), and they have fantastic memories.
 However, estimates have shown that around 28% of all cats will lose some cognitive function between 11 and 15.
 Past 15 years, that number rises to a whopping 50%.

-Cognitive dysfunction in cats can make them have trouble doing some things that they could do when they were younger.
+Cognitive dysfunction in both cats and dogs can make them have trouble doing some things that they could do when they were younger.
 They may have more difficulty using a litter box, find it harder to vocalize, and have altered sleep patterns.
 Sometimes they might seem more restless or "forgetful" than usual.
 As your cat's caretaker, you may be wondering if there is anything you can do to lessen the chance of this decline.
 Fortunately, there is!
 To keep your pet's cognitive abilities functioning at optimal levels, consider trying these three things.

 Give Your Cat Toys

 Cats can keep their mental acuity sharp through play.
 Much like humans, by playing games, like chasing a ball all around the house, cats can exercise their minds and retain much-needed cognitive skills.
-Giving your pet new objects such as cognitive cat toys will cause their curiosity to kick in and make them use their minds to explore this new object.
+Giving your pet new objects such as cognitive and interactive cat toys will cause their curiosity to kick in and make them use their minds to explore this new object.
 Whether your cat is young or old, it's never too early or too late to encourage them to play!

 Give Your Cat A View